agiresearch/AIOS/README.md

 ```

 ### Usage

+### Run with locally-deployed LLM
-Set up Hugging Face token and cache directory
+Set up [Hugging Face token](https://huggingface.co/settings/tokens) and cache directory
 ```bash
 export HUGGING_FACE_HUB_TOKEN=<YOUR READ TOKEN>
 export HF_HOME=<YOUR CACHE DIRECTORY>
 ```
-Run the main.py to start (replace the max_gpu_memory and eval_device with your own)
+Replace the max_gpu_memory and eval_device with your own and run

 ```python
 # Use Gemma-2b-it